perfectsense/gyro-docs/extending/directive/implementation.rst

 object that gives you access to the directive node in Gyro's AST.

 Subclasses of ``DirectiveProcessor`` must supply a scope class.
 The scope class that is chosen has the effect of limiting where the directive can be used.
-The following are the ``Scope`` classes and their limitions:
+The following are the ``Scope`` classes and their limitations:

 .. list-table::
     :widths: 10 90